isaacwoodruff/simplysportscience/README.md

 ##### Sign In Page
 - Shows a sign in form with an encouraging message at the top
-- Has a link at the button to sign up if the user hasn't got an account
+- Has a link at the bottom to sign up if the user doesn't have an account
-- Has a forgot password option
+- Has a 'Forgot Password' option

 ##### Job Details Page
 - Shows all the details of the job such as: